 We’re pioneering open-source Optical Character Recognition (OCR) development and deployment, with focus on newspaper digitization and adding multilingual support.
 In 2013, ODW trained Tesseract to recognize Inuktitut for a publication called Inuit Today, digitized by the Multicultural Historical Society of Ontario.
 We presented on this work at the 2014 OLA SuperConference; here are our slides (PDF).
 From sharing these resources online, we were able to assist Nunavut Tunngavik Inc. with an expanded training set.

 In 2021/2022, as part of our digitization post production services, we have been achieving excellent results processing handwritten materials with Google’s Optical Character Recognition software for some very rewarding results.

 In 2022, we introduced automatic OCR processing to our VITA Digital Collections Toolkit, allowing any typed page to be processed during upload for full text search and hit highlighted results.

-See our work using Open Refine for normalizing newspaper indexes prior to ingestion to the VITA Toolkit.
-Often legacy indexes are captured in systems and structured or unstructured documents.
-These records are copied into Open Refine and using this and Excel, the record contents are broken out to re-arranged to match the fields they’re going into (e.g. machine readable dates, subjects, titles, personal or corporate names, type of record, etc.), then duplicate records are identified and merged, inconsistencies in spelling and capitalization are removed and corrected, and authorized Library of Congress subject headings and geo-locations added to provide dynamic links in the final display in VITA.
+We’ve done lots of work using Open Refine for normalizing newspaper indexes prior to ingestion to the VITA Toolkit.
+Often legacy indexes are captured in unwieldy systems or documents.
+We generate clean copies for ingest with OpenRefine by: reformatting fields for their intended format (such as machine-readable dates, subjects, titles, personal or corporate names); getting rid of duplicate records; fixing inconsistencies in spelling and capitalization to create a more controlled vocabulary; adding authorized Library of Congress Subject Headings and geolocations to provide dynamic links in the final display in VITA.
 See our Youtube uploads for a series of videos on OpenRefine for data normalization.